Guttorm Granum

 He was elected to the Norwegian Parliament from the Market towns of Hedmark and Oppland counties in 1950, and was re-elected on two occasions.
 Midway in his third term, he died and was replaced by Trygve Owren.

-Granum was a member of Gjøvik city council in the periods 1945–1947 and 1955–1958.
+Granum was a member of the municipal council of Gjøvik Municipality in the periods 1945–1947 and 1955–1958.
 He was a member of the national party board from 1950 to 1954.

 Outside politics, he worked as a wholesaler.